-KEMP’s flagship LoadMaster ADC is delivered with support for private, public and hybrid environments and are compatible with deployment on a wide array of platform types making it easy for customers to scale and optimize their application infrastructures.
-Integrated distributed denial of service (DDoS) mitigation, intrusion prevention/intrusion detection (IPS/IDS), authentication verification and web application firewalling (WAF) help customers protect their deployment.
+Kemp’s flagship LoadMaster ADC is delivered with support for private, public and hybrid environments and are compatible with deployment on a wide array of platform types making it easy for customers to scale and optimize their application infrastructures.
+Integrated distributed denial of service (DDoS) mitigation, intrusion prevention/intrusion detection (IPS/IDS), authentication verification and Web Application Firewall (WAF) help customers protect their deployment.
 Based on the fact that the ADC has a requirement to inspect incoming traffic, even in encrypted streams, it’s an ideal placement for these types of services.
-While KEMP’s LoadMaster ADC makes no claims of making an environment PCI compliant it definitely helps customers meet the requirements for their deployments and here’s how.
+While Kemp’s LoadMaster ADC makes no claims of making an environment PCI compliant it definitely helps customers meet the requirements for their deployments and here’s how.

 All systems in a PCI DSS complaint environment must be protected from unauthorized access from the internet, regardless of source and network firewalls play a key role in meeting this requirement.
-KEMP’s LoadMaster with web application firewall protection further supports this by enabling the capability of limiting access to only explicitly allowed entities and using only the protocols that are dictated as allowable on published services.
+Kemp’s Web Application Firewall (WAF) protection further supports this by enabling the capability of limiting access to only explicitly allowed entities and using only the protocols that are dictated as allowable on published services.
 IP reputation checking and blacklisting also make it possible to explicitly prevent access to application services by untrusted networks and hosts.

 Application and system vulnerabilities are often used to gain malicious access to card holder data.
 PCI DSS requirement 6.6 stipulates that all compliant organizations address new threats and vulnerabilities on public-facing web applications on an ongoing basis and ensure that they are protected against known attacks by reviewing them via application vulnerability security assessment at least annually and after any changes or by installing an automated technical solution that detects and prevents web-based attacks (e.g. a web application firewall).
 It should be noted that these vulnerability scans and checks to meet this requirement are distinct from the assessments that must take place under other PCI DSS requirements.
 In order to reduce the amount of manual or automated checks that an organization must conduct as well as to ensure that protection is automated, the deployment of a web application firewall is often opted for.
-KEMP’s web application firewall known as the Application Firewall Pack (AFP) integrates one of the world’s most deployed Open Source web application firewall engines, ModSecurity, augmented by information security threat intelligence and research, to comprehensively enable ongoing real-time protection against the latest application threats and prevent the exploitation of potential application code vulnerabilities.
-With a targeted focus on application-specific exploits missed by traditional firewalling techniques, AFP supports a defense-in-depth security posture, mitigates risk and helps organizations meet PCI DSS compliance.
+Kemp’s Web Application Firewall (WAF) integrates one of the world’s most deployed Open Source web application firewall engines, ModSecurity, augmented with updated reputation data daily, to comprehensively enable ongoing real-time protection against the latest application threats and prevent the exploitation of potential application code vulnerabilities.
+With a targeted focus on application-specific exploits missed by traditional firewalling techniques, supporting a defense-in-depth security posture, mitigates risk and helps organizations meet PCI.

 While PCI doesn’t guarantee that data breaches will never happen it does mean that an organization is doing their absolute most to keep customer data safe and out of the reach of malicious attackers.
 By maintaining secure systems, customer confidence and brand strength is built and organizations are better protected against always-evolving threats on the internet.
 The exercise of achieving and maintaining compliance helps companies better define their security strategy as well as improve efficiency across their IT ecosystem.